curlsloth/NYU-HPC-4-newbies/README.md

 **Option 2: create a new conda env with specified packages (recommended)**

-*This is the option we use in the following sections.*
+*The following sections will be based on this.*

 I recommend using conda to ensure compatibility among packages.
-Execute this line:
+Execute this command to create a Conda environment named `pytorch-ac8888` with several essential packages installed:

 ```
 conda create -n pytorch-ac8888 pytorch jupyter jupyterhub pandas matplotlib scipy scikit-learn scikit-image Pillow
 ```
-Where the `pytorch-ac8888` is the name of the conda environment.
-You can replace that with whatever name you want.

-Once it is done, you can activate your conda environment:
+After the environment is created, activate it using:

 ```
 conda activate pytorch-ac8888
 ```

-You may ask: Why creating a conda environment within a `.ext3` file, which is already dedicated to this project?
-It is because very likely that you will need a couple of environments to do different analyses due to incompatibility among the packages, or you may want to duplicate your environment in case upgrading some packages disrupts the whole environment.
+You might wonder why we create a Conda environment within a `.ext3` file, which is already dedicated to this project.
+The reason is that you may need multiple environments for different analyses due to package incompatibilities.
+Also, having separate environments allows you to duplicate them as backups in case upgrading some packages disrupts the entire environment.
+This approach ensures flexibility and reproducibility in your HPC workflows.

+> Refer to the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on managing Conda environments.

-**Option 3: recreate a conda env from `.yaml` file (may not alway work)**
+**Option 3: recreate a Conda env from `.yaml` file (may not alway work)**

-You can even export a `.yaml` file listing all the packages and versions you use on your local computer, upload it the onto HPC, and use it to create a conda environment.
-This way will replicate the exact same environment on HPC.
+You can export a `.yaml` file listing all the packages and versions you use on your local computer, upload it to HPC, and use it to recreate a Conda environment.
+This method replicates the exact same environment on HPC.

-Use Globus to upload the '.yaml' [file](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/pytorch-ac8888_20240711.yaml) to `/scratch/<NetID>/pytorch-example/`, and then run the following line:
+1. Use Globus to upload the `.yaml` [file](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/pytorch-ac8888_20240711.yaml) to `/scratch/<NetID>/pytorch-example/`.

+2. Run the following command on HPC:

 ```
-conda env create -f environment.yml
+conda env create -f /scratch/<NetID>/pytorch-example/pytorch-ac8888_20240711.yaml
 ```

-However, this may not always work, as some packages installed on your local machine may be incompatible on HPC.
-In that case, you may want to loose some constrains on the package versions, and/or exclude some unnecessary packages.
+However, note that this approach may not always work perfectly.
+Some packages installed on your local machine might be incompatible on HPC.
+In such cases, you may need to relax constraints on package versions or exclude unnecessary packages from the `.yaml` file.

-> Follow this [instruction](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on how to manage conda environment.

-#### Step 9: Verify your setup ####
+#### Step 9: Verify Your Setup ####

-You can see the available space left on your image with the following commands:
+You can check the available space left on your image using the following command:

 ```
 find /ext3 | wc -l
 # output: should be something like 222076